-When you see wiping software that claims to “comply” with standards, all it means is that they believe they comply but there is no outside body that has independently verified and authenticated that they comply.
+When you see wiping software that claims to “comply” with standards, all it means is that they may comply but there is no outside body that has independently verified and authenticated their compliance.

 We recognize that there is a trade off between risk and the cost of avoiding risk.
 But many of our larger customers, like the DoD, Air Force and DHS, don't have the option of accepting any level of risk.
 Our software is designed with their input to address their needs so all our customers benefit.

 We start with each of the published standards (HIPPA, Sarbanes-Oxley, SOX, GLB, PCI, NIST 800-88) as a minimum security level.
-Working with our most risk-averse customers we have added features that allow both operational efficiency and increased security (such as remote wiping, digitally signed audit logs and fully scripting the wipe process to eliminate human error, faster wiping speed).
+Working with our most risk-averse customers we have added features that allow both operational efficiency and increased security; such as remote wiping, digitally signed audit logs and fully scripting the wipe process to eliminate human error, and faster wiping speed.

-Data destruction in accordance with US DoD 5220.22-M. WipeDrive complies with all of the following disk wipe standards:
+The Common Criteria EAL 2+ certification report states that WipeDrive provides data destruction in accordance with US DoD 5220.22-M. And WipeDrive complies with all of the following disk wipe standards:

 - US DoD 5220.22-M